Black metal: Church burnings

 In 1992, members of the Norwegian black metal scene began a wave of arson attacks on Christian churches.
 By 1996, there had been at least 50 such attacks in Norway.
 Some of the buildings were hundreds of years old and seen as important historical landmarks.
 The first to be burnt down was Norway's Fantoft Stave Church.
 Police believe Varg Vikernes of Burzum was responsible.
 The cover of Burzum's EP Aske ("ashes") is a photograph of the destroyed church.
 In May 1994, Vikernes was found guilty for burning down the Holmenkollen Chapel, Skjold Church, and Åsane Church.
 In addition, he was found guilty for an attempted arson of a fourth church, and for the theft and storage of 150 kg of explosives.
 To coincide with the release of Mayhem's De Mysteriis Dom Sathanas, Vikernes and Euronymous had also allegedly plotted to bomb the Nidaros Cathedral, which appears on the album cover.
 The musicians Faust, Samoth, (both of Emperor), and Jørn Inge Tunsberg (of Hades Almighty) were also convicted for church arsons.
 Members of the Swedish black metal scene started to burn churches as well in 1993.

 Those convicted for church burnings showed no remorse and described their actions as a symbolic "retaliation" against Christianity in Norway.
 Mayhem drummer Hellhammer said he had called for attacks on mosques and Hindu temples, on the basis that they were more foreign.
 Today, opinions on the church burnings differ within the black metal community.
-Many musicians, singers, and songwriters in the early Norwegian black metal scene, such as Infernus and Gaahl of Gorgoroth, continue to praise the church burnings, with the latter saying "there should have been more of them, and there will be more of them".
+Many members of the early Norwegian scene, such as Infernus and Gaahl of Gorgoroth, continue to praise the church burnings, with the latter saying "there should have been more of them, and there will be more of them".
 Others, such as Necrobutcher and Kjetil Manheim of Mayhem and Abbath of Immortal, see the church burnings as having been futile.
-Manheim claimed that many arsons were "just people trying to gain acceptance" within the black metal scene.
+Manheim said that many arsons were "just people trying to gain acceptance" within the black metal scene.
 Watain vocalist Erik Danielsson respected the attacks, but said of those responsible: "the only Christianity they defeated was the last piece of Christianity within themselves.
 Which is a very good beginning, of course".